Jump to

 The positive and negative, long electric field particles that radiate out from the 'neutral' particles that are in the nucleus of an atom

-A galaxy that has most of its mass at its center, will also have positive and negative, long electric field particles radiating out from the center of the galaxy
+Will also have positive and negative, long electric field particles radiating out from the center of the galaxy

 In much the same way that the positive and negative, long electric field particles radiate out from the center of an atom